-How to Get a Social Security Number and Why You Need One
+How to Get a Social Security Number

 A social security number is issued by the United States Social Security Administration (SSA).
 This government-issued credential is a unique identifying number (SSN) that U.S. citizens, and some non-U.S. citizens, need for several significant purposes.
 To begin with, you must have a social security number in order to obtain a job.
 A social security number is also used to identify employees for tax purposes and eventually is required for receipt of social security retirement money.